scrabbletank/farhome-rules/dmsguide.md

 #### Quake Hammer
 *Magic Weapon +1*

 A hammer infused with the power of earth.
 When attacking Elementals you deal an additional wound die in damage.
-You also gain the _Quake_ manuever.
+You also gain the _Quake_ maneuver.

 ##### Quake
 - **AP Cost:** 7